 Charity quiz expert Alan shares his top tips for putting on a brilliant fundraiser

 The nights are drawing in, and evenings are getting colder, and darker.
-That means autumn and winter - the perfect seasons to run indoor fundraising events for the British Lung Foundation, like a quiz night!
+That means autumn and winter - the perfect seasons to run indoor fundraising events for Asthma + Lung UK, like a quiz night!

 But if you've never run a quiz, the idea of putting one on can be daunting.
 But fear not!
 You only need two things: fun questions, and organisation!
 And the good news is that help is available for both of these things.

 Preparation is key, and most of the organisation can be done in advance.
 Here are my top tips for putting on a great charity quiz.

 1. Advertise your quiz and get people to attend

 You're raising money, so the more the merrier.
 Talk to your club or organisation, and if there are different teams or sections, invite each of those to enter!
 At my old rugby club, the committee, several of the youth groups and every team - from the firsts to the vets - all took part.

 - Chat to local pubs and clubs that run quizzes

 There's little point running a quiz that clashes with an event at the village pub.
 If the pub or club does run quizzes, ask them to promote your quiz on their quiz night and you'll do the same for them.